-Fulfilling Responsibility to Respect Human Rights
+Fulfilling the Responsibility to Respect Human Rights

-As for the impact that we have on parties outside the group organization for which sufficiently accurate information is difficult to obtain for our Group to report on at the current time, we will work to ascertain current conditions, which includes conducting research in the future on areas with high human rights risks.
+The Toyo Tire Group will remain committed to preventing and mitigating negative impacts on human rights with regard to business activities or workplaces.
+As for the impact that we have on external parties for which sufficiently accurate information is difficult to obtain for our Group to report on, we will work to ascertain relevant conditions, which includes conducting research into areas with potentially high human rights-related risks.

 Global Human Rights & Labor Policy

-<Due diligence process concerning human rights and labor at workplaces>
+〈Due diligence process concerning human rights and labor at workplaces〉

-1. Identify/evaluate negative impacts that have surfaced at workplaces or latent risks
+① Identify/evaluate negative impacts that have surfaced at workplaces or latent risks

-2. Take corrective action against negative impacts that have surfaced and prevent latent risks from occurring
+② Take corrective action against negative impacts that have surfaced and prevent latent risks from occurring

-3. Monitor initiatives that have been taken
+③ Monitor initiatives that have been taken

-4. Disclose information on the series of actions taken to outside stakeholders
+④ Disclose information on the series of actions taken to outside stakeholders

 President Sends a Message on Human Rights Day